westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 Conventional zones of the backend device are used for buffering random accesses, as well as for storing internal metadata.

-The figure below illustrates *dm-zoned* zone usage principle.
+The figure below illustrates the *dm-zoned* zone-usage principle.

 <Image src="linux-dm-zoned.png"
 title="Zone mapping overview of the dm-zoned device mapper target"/>

-Optionally, since Linux kernel version 5.8.0, an additional regular block device can also be used to provide randomly writable storage used in place of the conventional zones of the backend zoned block device for write buffering.
+Optionally, since Linux kernel version 5.8.0, an additional regular block device can be used to provide randomly writable storage, replacing
+the conventional zones of the backend zoned block device for write buffering.
 With this new version of *dm-zoned*, multiple zoned block devices can also be used to increase performance.